codecapsules-io/codecapsules-docs/docs/tutorials/create-nodejs-telegram-bot.md

 ## Set Up Development Environment

 Your bot's access token is sensitive data and shouldn't be written plainly in code.
-This is because anyone with access to it can control your bot how they please so it's important to store it where it's safe and secure.
+This is because anyone with access to it can control your bot as how they please so it's important to store it where it's safe and secure.

 Environment variables are perfect for this scenario as they allow us to reference sensitive information in code using variables.
 Create a `.env` file in the project's root folder and add the line below to it, replacing `<YOUR_BOT_TOKEN>` with the actual access token you were issued with by the BotFather.